PAF Base Korangi Creek: Pakistan Air Force

-In December 1949, the first RPAF station commander was Wing Commander A.R.K.
+In December 1949, the first Royal Pakistan Air Force station commander was Wing Commander A.R.K.
 Malik.
 At this stage, it was decided to make Korangi a technical training base for officers and airmen of the PAF.
 In April 1951, the first technical school was established at this station, and was named the School of Aeronautics (SOA).
 The school was inaugurated by the Prime Minister Liaquat Ali Khan.
 The SOA soon established its reputation as a successful training program in the PAF and abroad, and a large number of foreign countries started sending their air technicians to the base for basic training.
 In 1963, the School of Electronics (SOE) was moved from PAF Station Malir to Korangi Creek to become the sister institution of the SOA.

 Other

-The Academy is implicitly used for the development of the Unmanned Aerial Vehicle.
+The base is implicitly used for the development of the Unmanned aerial vehicle.
 Pakistan's Integrated Defence Systems (IDS) and the military scientists from College of Aeronautical Engineering and Pakistan Navy Engineering College have been engaged in the research and development of UAVs and aerospace related technologies.
 Now, the Pakistan Air Force is also producing EASA (European Aviation Safety Agency) qualified technicians.
 Now, they are among the world's most talented technicians and engineers.
-EASA courses are being taught in PAF Airmen Academy Korangi Creek.
+EASA courses are being taught in PAF Base Korangi Creek.